RobotFramework-Italia/http-api-testing-workshop/agenda.md

   - https://2.python-requests.org/en/master/api/?highlight=response#requests.Response
 - json response
   - challenge assert https://jsonplaceholder.typicode.com/posts/1 contains optio
+- implicit status assert

 ### What to address with api testing in your test suite

 ### How to use RF for basic stress tests

-### How to use pabot and RequestsLibrary to execute many requests in parallel We will use the new 0.8 pre-release version and we will talk about the development roadmap.
+### How to use pabot and RequestsLibrary to execute many requests in parallel

+### We will use the new 0.8 pre-release version and we will talk about the development roadmap
+- new keyword structure
+- project and next milestones
+- how to contribute